Loom: Jacquard head

-The Jacquard loom is a mechanical loom, invented by Joseph Marie Jacquard in 1801, which simplifies the process of manufacturing figured textiles with complex patterns such as brocade, damask and matelasse.
+The Jacquard loom is a mechanical loom, invented by Joseph Marie Jacquard in 1801, which simplifies the process of manufacturing figured textiles with complex patterns such as brocade, damask, and matelasse.
 The loom is controlled by punched cards with punched holes, each row of which corresponds to one row of the design.
 Multiple rows of holes are punched on each card and the many cards that compose the design of the textile are strung together in order.
-It is based on earlier inventions by the Frenchmen Basile Bouchon (1725), Jean Baptiste Falcon (1728) and Jacques Vaucanson (1740).
-To call it a loom is a misnomer, a Jacquard head could be attached to a power loom or a handloom, the head controlling which warp thread was raised during shedding.
+It is based on earlier inventions by the Frenchmen Basile Bouchon (1725), Jean Baptiste Falcon (1728), and Jacques Vaucanson (1740).
+To call it a loom is a misnomer.
+A Jacquard head could be attached to a power loom or a handloom, the head controlling which warp thread was raised during shedding.
 Multiple shuttles could be used to control the colour of the weft during picking.
 The Jacquard loom is the predecessor to the computer punched card readers of the 19th and 20th centuries.

 Picking (weft insertion)

 The weft may be passed across the shed as a ball of yarn, but usually this is too bulky and unergonomic.
-Shuttles are designed to be slim, so they pass through the shed; to carry a lot of yarn, so the weaver doesn't need to refill them too often; and to be an ergonomic size and shape for the particular weaver, loom, and yarn.
+Shuttles are designed to be slim, so they pass through the shed; to carry a lot of yarn, so the weaver does not need to refill them too often; and to be an ergonomic size and shape for the particular weaver, loom, and yarn.
 They may also be designed for low friction.